-The Incyte Ingenuity Awards in GVHD
+The Incyte Ingenuity Awards in GVHDTM

 Supporting the graft-versus-host disease (GVHD) community

-Offering Two Awards for Outstanding Initiatives
+Offering Awards for Outstanding Initiatives

-The Incyte Ingenuity Awards aim to support the graft-versus-host disease (GVHD) community by funding two novel initiatives that address challenges faced by GVHD patients, caregivers, and healthcare providers.
+The Incyte Ingenuity Awards aim to support the graft-versus-host disease (GVHD) community by funding novel initiatives that address challenges faced by GVHD patients, caregivers, and healthcare providers.

 GVHD is a life-threatening condition that occurs when donor immune cells attack the recipient's organs and tissues after an allogeneic stem cell transplant.
 There are two major forms of GVHD, acute and chronic, that can affect multiple organ systems, including the skin, digestive tract, and the liver.
 Both acute and chronic GVHD are associated with significant morbidity and mortality.

 Incyte is deeply dedicated to improving the lives of patients with serious diseases, including GVHD.
-As a part of this commitment, the company is excited to re-open the Incyte Ingenuity Awards in GVHD application period to continue to foster collaboration amongst key stakeholders to address the specific needs of the GVHD community.
+As a part of this commitment, the company is excited to re-open the Incyte Ingenuity Awards application period to continue to foster collaboration amongst key stakeholders to address the specific needs of the GVHD community.

 Eligibility